To earn a JD degree, a student must:

 Half-time for fall and spring semesters in the SJD program is defined as 3 credit hours.

-The SJD degree can be completed in as little as two years (four academic semesters), but must be completed it in no more than five years (ten academic semesters) unless the Sr. Associate Dean for Academic Affairs grants an exception.
+The SJD degree can be completed in as little as two years (four academic semesters), but it must be completed in no more than five years (ten academic semesters) unless the Sr. Associate Dean for Academic Affairs grants an exception.

 Students may only graduate in May or December unless the Associate Dean for International Programs grants an exception.